 COMMERCIAL LAW NEWS

-COVID and corporate law conversions
+Pandemic and corporate law conversions

-During the COVID crisis, we assisted in numerous merger and transformation processes.
+During the pandemic, we assisted in numerous merger and transformation processes.
 In the face of the crisis and numerous conversion projects, the legislator had extended to twelve months the eight-month deadline, according to which the business register court may only register the transaction if the balance sheet has been drawn up on a reference date no more than eight months prior to the filing.
 This extension now applies unchanged for the year 2021.
 Nevertheless, we advice to start conversion procedures early enough in order not to get caught in the pressure of the end of the year.

-The new “Law on the further shortening of the residual debt
+The new “Law on the further shortening of the residual debt discharge procedure”

-Covid-19 seems to be manageable and the economy is on the upswing again.
+The pandemic seems to be manageable and the economy is on the upswing again.
 Together with

 you we want to look confidently into the future and master the challenges.
 The legislator also